antoshkaplus/Android_RecursiveLists/README.md

 So recursive lists are very good for those things.

 TODO
+- [-] remove selected items
 - [ ] refactoring
-- [-] remove selected items
-- [ ] send logs to server. printErrorTrace to file probably and sometimes on console???
-- [ ] test data
 - [ ] backup ???
 - [ ] to be able to add item to the end of the list even if list is full
+- [ ] create adapter for view
+- [ ] create item view with background color other than white
+- [ ] custom logger, to be able to have only one if (BuildConfig.DEBUG)

 Screenshots